Tech-at-DU/ACS-2420-TodoList/README.md

 ### Stretch Challenges

+If you're done early with this project you should try the stretch chellenges here.
+See how far you can go with these to measure your knowledge and ability.

-Try these challenges:
+Strech challenges:

-- Work on the design and style of the app.
+###  Work on the design and style of the app.

+- Improve the type styles.
+Adjust the font size, weight, and color.
+- Style the view controllers.
+Set the background color, and titles.
+- Add some labels or emojis to the view controllers to clarify what is going on in each.

-- Add a sort button to sort the list of todos and move completed todos to the bottom.
+### Add a sort button to sort the list of todos and move completed todos to the bottom.

+- You'll to add some user interface to sort.
+This could be a bar button on the navigation bar or a button on the screen.
+If you add the button to the screen you'll need to leave some room at the top or bottom of the tableview.
+- Use Array.sort() to sort the todos list on the completed property.
+You should save the the todos and reload the tableview data after sorting!

-- Add more features to each TodoItem.
+### Add more features to each TodoItem.
 This could be a notes field, or category.

+- Add your new fields to the TodoItem class.
+Be sure to delete the todos from user defaults or you will get an error when loading data that doesn't match the new model.
+See: [Add priority to a todo item](#Add-priority-to-a-todo-item)
+- Add a category field.
+This can be a string with any name like: Home, School, Work, etc.
+- Add a priority field.
+This can be an integer value like 1, 2, 3.
+You can display these in the UI with a segmented controller labeled: Low, Normal, High.
+- Add a notes or description field.
+This can be a longer string with some notes for the todo item.
+You can add another textfield or label to display these in the detail screen.
+- You can also display notes in the tableview cell.
+There is a default tableviewcell that has a subtitle style.
+You have to configure it first: https://stackoverflow.com/questions/35532961/how-to-use-uitableviewcell-with-uitableviewcellstyle-with-cell-reuse-correctly
+- You can also expand todo items with a date.
+Get the date when a todo is created.
+Save this to the TodoItem in a property.
+Follow the guide here: https://www.hackingwithswift.com/books/ios-swiftui/working-with-dates
+- Add a due date for a todo item.
+You can do this by a adding a UIDatePicker to the AddTodoViewController.

+#### Sort by Priority

+- If you did the priority field try sorting by priority.

+#### Sorting by Dates

+- If you added dates in the stretch challenge above try sorting them by date.
+Where the oldest are listed first.

-- Delete todos.
+### Delete todos.
 Try deleting a todo from the detail screen.

 - Try deleting a todo from the list by swiping.
 Swipe to reveal options on a table view cell is a built-in feature: https://www.hackingwithswift.com/example-code/uikit/how-to-swipe-to-delete-uitableviewcells
 - Use the editing style to mark todos complete
+- Remmeber to save your todos to user defaults and reload your tableview data after removing a todo item!